MihailaAlexandra/Shein/Manual_Testing_Project_For__Shein_.md

 The following test conditions were found: <br>
 <ul>
 <li>Verify if user can successfully register with unique email and password.</li>
-<li>Verify is system rejects invalid email formats during registration.</li>
+<li>Verify if system rejects invalid email formats during registration.</li>
 <li>Verify if system prevents registration with an email already in use.</li>
 <li>Verify if all required fields are filled during registration.</li>
-<li>Verify is system enforces password strength requirements (e.g., minimum length, special characters).</li>
+<li>Verify if system enforces password strength requirements (e.g., minimum length, special characters).</li>
 <li>Verify if user can deactivate or delete the account.</li>
 <li>Verify if user can log in with correct email/username and password.</li>
 <li>Verify if system  provides error message after multiple failed attempts.</li>